Mayonnaise hair treatment is an age-old recommendation for stronger hair.

 Does this mean the mayonnaise hair treatment is useless?
 On the contrary, the treatment does make hair smoother and shinier.

-This is especially true when combined with several different things.
+This is especially true when combined with different things.
 It also helps seal in moisture more effectively.

 Mayonnaise is made up of some great ingredients such as soybean oil, eggs, vinegar, and lemon juice.